pandas-dev/pandas/doc/source/development/community.rst

 Any community member can open issues to:

-- Report bugs, e.g. "I noticed the behavior of a certain function is incorrect.
-Please fix it." between versions.
-Is this expected?"
+- Report bugs, e.g. "I noticed the behavior of a certain function is incorrect"
 - Request features, e.g. "I would like this error message to be more readable"
 - Request documentation improvements, e.g. "I found this section unclear"
-- Ask questions, e.g. "I noticed the behavior of a certain function changed".
+- Ask questions, e.g. "I noticed the behavior of a certain function changed between versions.
+Is this expected?".

     Ideally your questions should be related to how pandas work rather than how you use pandas. `StackOverflow <https://stackoverflow.com/>`_ is